awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 2.1.1 - 2020-06-08 =
+* Changed: Remove current automatic default reply-to address and add WP filter `wp_mail_smtp_processor_set_default_reply_to` for setting default reply-to addresses.
+* Changed: Improve description for several options with links to an article about how to properly use constants.
+* Fixed: PHP parse error connected to Monolog library on PHP versions < 7.x.

+= 2.1.0 - 2020-06-04 =
+* Added: Async/scheduled tasks management support.
+* Added: New warning notification for selecting the "Default (none)" mailer and saving the plugin settings.
+* Changed: Set the original From Email as Reply-To address if it was overwritten by the Force From Email option.
+* Changed: The Force From Email option is now enabled by default, for new plugin installs.
+* Changed: Reply-To header is now set when not provided, equals to From Name/Email.
+* Fixed: Display a non-empty PHPMailer error when some non-SMTP mailers generate errors.
+* Fixed: Display a more accurate message, when the "channel - not found" error is triggered by SMTP.com API.
+* Fixed: Save and display debug errors for the "Other SMTP" mailer.
+* Fixed: Improve the debug details for the "Invalid address (setFrom)" error in the Email Test tab.
+* Fixed: Improve the debug details for SMTP CA verification fail, Gmail Guzzle requirements, and Gmail invalid grant errors.
+* Fixed: Improve the uninstall cleanup procedure.

 = 2.0.1 - 2020-05-07 =
 * Changed: Improved description of the "Do Not Send" plugin option.